Number:

 Response to Disruptive Behavior

-Behavior that persistently or grossly disrupts the educational process or functioning of the College may result in disciplinary action whether it occurs on campus, online, or at a college-sponsored activity.
+Behavior that persistently or grossly disrupts the educational process or functioning of the College may result in disciplinary action whether it occurs on campus, online, or at a College-sponsored event.
 Off-campus behavior that may indicate an articulable, imminent, and significant safety threat to the College may also be considered in applying sanctions based on the Student Code of Conduct.
 Violations of this code of conduct may result in immediate sanctions, including probation, suspension, or expulsion from the College.
 Additionally, the College may defer imposition of sanctions pending the outcome of an investigation.

 Possible Sanctions